 A critical part of the Metro Justice Strategic Plan, the Rochester For Energy Democracy Committee will focus on these and other issues arising from climate change.
 We need to build an energy system that meets the needs of communities instead of meeting the greed of distant investors and CEOs.
 We also need a shift to energy that is 100% clean and renewable.
 We believe this is possible if we create a community owned and operated energy economy.
 This will give communities a say in what kind of energy we use, whom we get it from, and how the money we pay is used to benefit our community.
 Furthermore, everyone could only pay what is necessary to develop and maintain energy infrastructure, taking millions in profits for investors and CEOs out of the picture.

-We believe the first steps towards this vision is organizing our neighborhoods for community-owned solar and replacing RG&E with a municipal utility.
+We believe the first steps towards this vision is replacing RG&E with a public, not-for-profit, democratically governed utility; and, organizing our neighborhoods for community-owned solar farms.
 These steps could make possible an affordable green transition for healthy, sustainable, and democratic communities in the long-term while lowering energy bills.
 We will also prioritize unionized workers and jobs for the community for any labor needed.
 We are currently in the initial base-building and planning phase so that we can officially launch the campaign publicly.
-You can find an FAQ on community-owned solar and public power utilities here.